slitvinov/smarties/README.rst

 .. code:: shell

     echo 'export SMARTIES_ROOT=/path/to/smarties/folder/' >> ~/.bash_profile
+    echo 'export PATH=${SMARTIES_ROOT}/bin:${PATH}' >> ~/.bash_profile
     echo 'export LD_LIBRARY_PATH=${SMARTIES_ROOT}/lib:${LD_LIBRARY_PATH}' >> ~/.bash_profile

-The environment variable 'SMARTIES_ROOT' is used to compile most of the applications in the 'apps' folder.
+The environment variable ``SMARTIES_ROOT`` is used to compile most of the applications in the 'apps' folder.

 Linux
 ------

-Smarties requires gcc version 6.1 or greater, a thread-safe (at least `MPI_THREAD_SERIALIZED`) implementation of MPI, and a serial BLAS implementation with CBLAS interface.
+Smarties requires gcc version 6.1 or greater, a thread-safe (at least ``MPI_THREAD_SERIALIZED``) implementation of MPI, and a serial BLAS implementation with CBLAS interface.
 Furthermore, in order to test on the benchmark problems, OpenAI gym or the DeepMind Control Suite with python>=3.5.
 MPI and OpenBLAS can be installed by running the ``install_dependencies.sh`` script.

 .. code:: shell